NieuwlandGeo/SLDReader/README.md

 #### Note about GraphicStroke

+- It's not possible to use property-dependent values inside a GraphicStroke symbolizer.
-ExternalGraphic is mostly supported with these caveats:
+- ExternalGraphic is mostly supported with these caveats:
   - Always add a Size-element, even if using an ExternalGraphic instead of a Mark.
   - SLD V1.0.0 does not officially support the Gap property.
 For this, SLDReader implements the same workaround that Geoserver uses.
 You can use the `stroke-dasharray` parameter to add a gap between stroke marks.
 To do this, use a dash array with two parameters: the first parameter being the size of the graphic and the second being the gap size.
 See the " GraphicStroke: ExternalGraphic" example.

 #### GraphicStroke vendor options